 - Decision-making for governing bodies such as the National Nominating Committee selecting CAMH’s 150 Leading Canadians for Mental Health.

 - Visioning processes for coliving / cohousing residents.

 - Mediation processes for parties navigating interpersonal conflict.

 - Co-produced the Real Talk program track for Reset 2018.
 Reset was founded as a weekend-long immersive digital detox experience.
 Real Talk programming focused on dialogue and connection and included a popular peer support program called “Space Holders.”

 - Co-created a series of anti-oppression circles within the Real Talk programming.
 The circles created space for people to share their lived experiences as racialized people, LGBTQ+ people, people living with mental health challenges, and other intersectional identities.
 A number of participants reflected that the circles played an essential role in making Reset a safe(r) space for them.

 - Directed the design of a series of Un-Town Halls.
-Featuring a pop-up gallery and design labs the experiences reimagined CAMH’s twice annual CEO Town Halls at CAMH, a hospital with 5000 employees located across multiple sites.
+Featuring a pop-up gallery and design labs the experiences reimagined the twice annual CEO Town Halls at CAMH, a hospital with 5000 employees located across multiple sites.